HL7/fhir/guides/daf2/pages/_includes/daf-core-patient-summary.md

 1. A date of birth in `Patient.birthDate`
 2. One or more languages spoken in `Patient.communication.language` which has an [required](http://hl7-fhir.github.io/terminologies.html#required) binding to:
     -    [Common Languages]
-3. One or more races codes in [US Core Patient Race] extension which:
+3. One or more race codes in  `Patient.extension`= [US Core Race Extension] which:
     - Must include at least one code from [OMB Race Categories]
+    - May include additional race codes from [CDC Race Codes]

+4. One or more ethnicity codes in  `Patient.extension`=[US Core ethnicity Extension] which:
+    - Must include at least one code from [OMB Ethnicity Categories]
-    - May include additional codes from [US Core Race]
+    - May include additional race codes from [CDC Ethnicity Codes]

-4. An ethnicitiy code in [US Core Patient Ethnicity] extension which which has an [required](http://hl7-fhir.github.io/terminologies.html#required) binding to:
-    -  [US Core Ethnicity]
-5. One Birth Sex in the [US Core Patient Birth Sex] extension which has an [required](http://hl7-fhir.github.io/terminologies.html#required) binding to:
+5. One Birth Sex in `Patient.extension`= [US Core Patient Birth Sex] which has an [required](http://hl7-fhir.github.io/terminologies.html#required) binding to:
     -   [US Core Birth Sex]